guygregory/StructuredBatch/README.md

-# Azure OpenAI - Structured Outputs & Batch
+# Introduction: Azure OpenAI - Structured Outputs & Batch
 Recently, Microsoft Learn was updated to include [additional documentation on how to use Structured Outputs with Global Batch deployments](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/batch?tabs=structured-outputs%2Cpython-secure&pivots=programming-language-ai-studio#global-batch-support).

 This allows customers and partners to combining two relatively new Azure OpenAI features, to go from this batch input...